Trump Admits in Writing He Reimbursed Lawyer Who Paid Off Stormy Daniels; New Criminal Probe Looms

-Following months of denials and mixed messages about so-called hush money, Donald Trump‘s newly released financial disclosure forms document for the first time that he reimbursed “expenses” of more than $100,000 by his personal attorney, Michael Cohen, during 2016.
+Following months of denials and mixed messages about so-called hush money, Donald Trump‘s newly released financial disclosure forms document for the first time that he reimbursed 2016 “expenses” of more than $100,000 by his personal attorney, Michael Cohen.

 Now, government watchdogs want to know why the payment wasn’t disclosed a year ago.